On the Curvature Invariants of the Massive Banados-Teitelboim-Zanelli Black Holes and Their Holographic Pictures: The irreducible mass of the massive BTZ black hole

 \section{The irreducible mass of the massive BTZ black hole}

-Solving the relation appearing among equations (3.16)-(3.17) in \cite{Hendi:2016pvx}, which is in the form of $m=m(M,q,\Lambda)$, would deliver the irreducible mass of a massive BTZ black hole. { Since we are dealing with an isolated and stationary black hole, its mass parameter and its ADM mass correspond \cite{papantonopoulos:2009bh}.} After that, other thermodynamical properties of black holes could be obtained.
+Solving the relation appearing among equations (3.15)-(3.16) in \cite{Hendi:2016pvx}, which is in the form of $m=m(M,q,\Lambda)$, would deliver the irreducible mass of a massive BTZ black hole. { Since we are dealing with an isolated and stationary black hole, its mass parameter and its ADM mass correspond \cite{papantonopoulos:2009bh}.} After that, other thermodynamical properties of black holes could be obtained.

 In reference \cite{Hendi:2016pvx}, the authors applied the Hawking proposal, which conjectures that the area (or equivalently the entropy) of the black hole horizon would have a non-decreasing behavior by passing time \cite{Hawking:1971tu}.
-The same result could be obtained by applying the concept of reversible versus irreversible black holes transformations proposed by Christodoulou and Ruffini \cite{Christodoulou:1970wf,Christodoulou:1972kt} which evaluates the consequences of the absorption of a particle through the Penrose process \cite{Penrose:1969pc}.
+The same result could be obtained by applying the concept of reversible versus irreversible black holes transformations proposed by Christodoulou and Ruffini \cite{Christodoulou:1970wf,Christodoulou:1972kt}.

 We actually noted that the reference \cite{Hendi:2016pvx} did not cite any of these two papers, and thus it seems to us that in their work, they actually did not recognize the full physical interpretations and consequences of the Christodoulou and Ruffini's work.